Tsitchom/pokemon-search/README.md

 This Github contains a demo variant of the Coveo Search UI product that scrapes through https://pokemondb.net/ to render a searchable UI that enables the user to search for Pokemon with different search tools.

 The app is deployed on Heroku.
-Access it by clicking the following path : https://pokemondb-search-ui.herokuapp.com/#t=All&sort=relevancy
+Access it by clicking the following url : https://pokemondb-search-ui.herokuapp.com/#t=All&sort=relevancy

 The deliverables that Coveo asked for that were completed will be in **bold** :